JSitter/backdrop-updater/README.md

 `-l`, `--list` List all versions of Backdrop available for installation.

 `i INSTALLATION_LOCATION`, `--install=INSTALLATION_LOCATION` Specify location of backdrop installation.

+## Version History

+Version 0.92 Beta
+Adds download progress feedback.

+Version 0.91 Beta
+This version adds the option to retry the download if it initially fails.
+Clearer feedback to user as to what's happening.

+Version 0.9 Beta
+This script allows for the installation and updating of Backdrop either by downloading a version from GitHub, or from a local zipped package.

 ## MIT License
 Copyright 2020 Justin Sitter